Online Master’s Degrees in (Clinical) Psychology

 Courses in Master of Clinical Psychology Programs

 Coursework in a master of clinical psychology program varies greatly depending on the program, concentration, or clinical focus.
-The following is a list of sample coursework that a student may encounter while earning a master of psychology online:
+The following is a list of sample coursework that a student may encounter while earning a master of psychology degree online:

 • Abnormal Psychology & DSM 5